Washi1337/AsmResolver/docs/peimage/imports.rst

     byte[] hash = image.GetImportHash();

 Since the hash is computed based on the names of all imported symbols, symbols that are imported by ordinal need to be resolved.
-This resolution process can be customized by providing an instance of ``ISymbolResolver``:
+By default, AsmResolver uses a static lookup table for a couple of common Windows libraries, but should this resolution process be customized, then this can be done by providing a custom instance of ``ISymbolResolver``:

 .. code-block:: csharp